 The house is available for all artists and presenters to rent.
 There will also be various venue collaborations and partnerships models to enable artists, festivals and platforms to present their work in the house regularly.

-In addition, for Finnish or locally based artists, the house's self-curated programmes aim to create projects that respond to key needs of dancemakers when making new work for the stage.
-When the house receives project funding, we strive to provide artists with adequate creation resources, enable best production practices, professional technical support, and connections to international networks.
+The house's self-curated programmes aim to create projects that respond to key needs of dancemakers when making new work for the stage.
+With project funding, we strive to provide artists with adequate creation resources, enable best production practices, professional technical support, and connections to international networks.